No winning ticket sold for Friday's Mega Millions drawing

 You could be starting 2019 off in an entirely new financial situation this year.
-No jackpot winning tickets were sold for Friday night's Mega Millions drawing, bringing the jackpot up to an estimated $415 million.
+The Mega Millions jackpost has risen to $425 million after no jackpot winning tickets were sold for Friday night's drawing.

 The winning numbers were 9, 10, 25, 37 and 38.
 The mega ball was 21.